pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 This notebook implements a self-supervised convolutional autoencoder trained on frames sampled from fixed-duration video segments generated in Notebook 02.

-The encoder compresses each frame into a latent embedding, and the decoder reconstructs the original frame from this representation.
+The encoder progressively compresses each input frame into a compact latent representation, and the decoder reconstructs an approximation of the original frame from that representation.

-The primary objective is to learn a compact latent representation that captures meaningful visual structure for downstream representation-based VideoQA.
-Frame reconstruction serves only as the self-supervised learning objective and is used to optimize the encoder during training rather than as the final evaluation task.
+Frame reconstruction serves as the self-supervised learning objective used to optimize the encoder.
+The resulting latent representation is intended to preserve the visual information required for accurate reconstruction while providing a compact representation suitable for downstream VideoQA experiments.

+The notebook also includes a sequential inspection of the trained autoencoder, illustrating how information flows through each encoder and decoder stage, how the latent representation is formed, and how the decoder reconstructs the original frame.

 ### Autoencoder Configuration Parameters